leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 Readers should be familiar with the terminology defined in [RFC3264], in [RFC8445] and the following:

 Default Destination/Candidate:  The default destination for a component of a data stream is the transport address that would be used by an agent that is not ICE aware.
 A default candidate for a component is one whose transport address matches the default destination for that component.
 For the RTP component, the default connection address is in the "c=" line of the SDP, and the port and transport protocol are in the "m=" line.
-For the RTCP component, the address and port are indicated using the "a=rtcp" attribute defined in [RFC3605], if present; otherwise, the RTCP component address is same as the address of the RTP component, and its port is one greater than the port of the RTP component.
+For the RTCP component, the address and port are indicated using the "a=rtcp" attribute defined in [RFC3605], if present; otherwise, the RTCP component address is the same as the address of the RTP component, and its port is one greater than the port of the RTP component.

 ## 3. SDP Offer/Answer Procedures